dolphindb/Tutorials_EN/single_machine_cluster_deploy.md

 If the new data node is on a new physical server, we must configure and start an agent node as in 3.2 on the new physical server, revise cluster.nodes with the information about the new agent node and new data node, and restart the controller node.

-#### 4.3.
+#### 5.3.
 Modify data node configuration

 Click on the button "Nodes Config" to configure the data nodes.
 This figure below displays parameters we specified in cluster.cfg in 3.1.3.
 We can also add other parameters to be configured here.
 They will take effect after all the data nodes are restarted.

 ![](images/cluster_web_nodes_config.JPG)

-### 5. Reference

-For a complete list of the cluster configuration parameters and details, please refer to Chapter 10 of DolphinDB [help](http://dolphindb.com/help/ClusterSetup.html).
+For a complete list of the cluster configuration parameters and details, please refer to Chapter 10 of [DolphinDB help](https://dolphindb.com/help/DatabaseandDistributedComputing/Configuration/index.html).